 PalMod Seminar Series

-"A data and model perspective on methane from the Last Glacial period to
+"A data and model perspective on the Atlantic ocean circulation from the Glacial to the Holocene. "

 Recordings of talks from the past joint CVAS-Seminar (WS 20/21) can be found on YOUTUBE.

 The authors discuss the CMIP future scenarios RCP4.5 and RCP8.5 they redo with the AWI-ESM, a model that basis on AWI-CM (Rankow et al., 2018, Sidorenko et al., 2015) but includes interactive vegetation and an interactive Northern Hemispheric ice sheet model.
 The focus of the paper is on the effects of the melt-induced fresh water on the Atlantic meridional overturning circulation (AMOC).

 The results indicate, that AMOC is slowing down in both experiments, with and without included interactive ice sheet into the model system, for both future scenarios but starts to recover at the end of the 21st century (RCP4.5) and at the beginning of the 22nd century (RCP8.5), respectively.